harvardnlp/sa-vae/README.md

 ```

 ## Acknowledgements
-Some of our image code is based on [VAE with a VampPrior](https://github.com/jmtomczak/vae_vampprior).
+Some of our code is based on [VAE with a VampPrior](https://github.com/jmtomczak/vae_vampprior).

 ## License
 MIT